 Dracaena aletriformis is one of the easiest to grow; even withstanding the salty sea breezes without any problems.
 It is not fussy about soil and is very drought tolerant.
 It is clump forming and if left to its own devices will form a large clump and grow tall so, to keep it in bounds, the tall stems may be cut off at ground level, giving room for new shoots.
 It is dudu free apart from a grasshopper that spoils the leaves.
 Propagate by cuttings which will root easily.

 Dracaena fragrans is easy to grow and can be planted in a large pot or the open ground.
-It is a little fussier than Dracaena aletriformabout, not as drought tolerant and prefers dappled shade.
+It is a little fussier than Dracaena aletriform, it is not as drought tolerant and prefers dappled shade.
 Burnt tips to the leaves indicate a lack of water or wind burn.

-Duranta erecta is native to Mexico and South America.
-The genus name is in honour of Castor Durantes, a fifteenth-century Italian botanist.
+Duranta erecta is native to Mexico and South America, named in honour of Castor Durantes, a fifteenth-century Italian botanist.